 When comparing StackEdit vs Texts, the Slant community recommends StackEdit for most people.
-In the question“What are the best Markdown editors for OS X?”
-StackEdit is ranked 3rd while Texts is ranked 16th.
+In the question“What are the best Markdown editors for linux?”
+StackEdit is ranked 8th while Texts is ranked 23rd.
 The most important reason people chose StackEdit is:

 StackEdit works within your browser.
 You need internet access to connect to the website, but once it's loaded, the site does not require an internet connection - you will be able to edit and save files locally.
 Additionally, you can use [Fluid](http://fluidapp.com) to turn it into a native desktop application.